 What is the power of Astherna?

 Astherna’s close connection to the academia allows us to stay close to the patients’ perspective and to follow developments in cutting-edge technologies for RNA therapeutics closely.
-We can also build on years of data gathered on the natural disease course of retinal diseases, allowing us to truly understand patient characteristics, relevant endpoints and disease progression, to inform design of succesful clinical trials.
-Therefore, Astherna brings a unique platform to bring novel RNA therapeutics to patients with Stargardt disease, and in the future for other retinal diseases.
+We can also build on years of data gathered on the natural disease course of retinal diseases, allowing us to truly understand patient characteristics, relevant endpoints and disease progression, to inform design of successful clinical trials.
+Furthermore we are in close contact with patients and patient advocacy groups.
+Therefore, Astherna provides a unique platform to bring novel RNA therapeutics to patients with Stargardt disease, Usher syndrome and in the future for other retinal diseases.

 What are the key strong points of Astherna's RNA therapy for STGD1?